 When it comes to collecting subscriber data on your sign-up forms, it’s important to keep the form simple and quick to complete (i.e., less than 30 seconds), but still collect enough information to deliver relevant and personalized information.

 A good rule of thumb is to write down every data point that you want to know on a piece of paper.
 Put it aside for at least an hour.
-Then cut that list down to only the essentials.
+Then clean that email list up and leave only the essentials.

 You should always collect the following information from new subscribers through your sign-up form: